This-Is-Prince/agent-other-sdks/docs/renzo.md

 - "Deposit 1 ETH into Renzo protocol"
 - "Convert 0.1 ETH to ezETH on Base"
 - "Stake my ETH with Renzo on Arbitrum"
-- "Swap 2 ETH for ezETH tokens"
+- "Swap 2 ETH for ezETH tokens on Mode"

 ### Deposit ERC20 LST into Renzo